DoktorSDE/P4wnP1-Scripts/README.md

 In the Trigger folder you can find every Script that is sat to run as a Trigger application.

-#You may have to code
+You may have to code.
 The scripts are currently written so that they work on Computers I am using.
 If you have a computer that is very slow you may want to change some delays so that the timings are right for your computers.